HEIG-VD-WEB/button-example/README.md

-# A simple example of a website
+# A simple example of a web button

-This is a simple example of a website.
-This is the result for [this tutorial]()
+This is a simple example of a web button

 ## Live demo